furudean/vscode-renpy-warp/README.md

 # Ren'Py Warp to Line

-Open your Ren'Py game at the current line or file in the editor.
+Open your Ren'Py game at the current line or file in Visual Studio Code.

 ## Commands

+This extension contributes commands to the command palette.

 | Command                | Description                     | Shortcut                                     | Shortcut (Mac)                             |
 | ---------------------- | ------------------------------- | -------------------------------------------- | ------------------------------------------ |